-It had to be one that had a different twist on it to all those others listed on Google.com.
+It had to be one that had a different twist on it from all those others listed on Google.

-So, that different twist here is the “crunch” element.
+That different twist here is the ginger “crunch” element.

 I’ve made the base from ginger nut biscuits instead of digestive biscuits (graham crackers for those of you in the U.S.).